v-rgrace/Viva/Viva/glint/setup/program-summary-communications.md

 ---
 title: Communications setup in Program Summary
-description: Learn how to notify employees about upcoming surveys and the windows for taking surveys and having feedback conversations. ms.author: JudithWeiner
+description: Notifying employees about a survey's start and sending reminders throughout the survey window are essential for improving survey participation. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry